 - Aggression.
 Bucks will be more aggressive when they are in rut.
 If you have more than one buck take special care when there are does around so that they don’t end up fighting.
 Also never turn your back on a buck in rut- even one you may have raised from a bottle.
 Even if they are not meaning to they can potentially hurt you- especially if they decide to “practice” on you

-In addition to their feeds, breeding season is also a good time to make sure they are not deficient in any vitamins and minerals.
+In addition to their grain and hay, goat breeding season is also a good time to make sure they are not deficient in any vitamins and minerals.
 We keep loose minerals out free choice for our goats, but if you live in an area that has deficient soil you may also have to give the following supplements:

 - Copper– prevents kids being born with copper deficiency and gives your goats a stronger appetite and a healthier growth rate

 - Selenium/Vitamin E– this prevents white muscle disease in kids and can increase fertility.
 Learn more about BoSe and how to give it to your goats.

 - Nutridrench– All-purpose vitamin for any goat that may need a little extra nutrition

 You should also keep a close eye on your goat’s health during breeding season.
 Keep an eye out for things like anemia or parasites so you can deal with the situation and make sure your goats are in the best shape to support a pregnancy.